 Stem direction is represented with the stem element, whose value can be up, down, none, or double.
 For up and down stems, the default-y attribute represents where the stem ends, measured in tenths of interline space from the top line of the staff.

 Beams are represented by beam elements.
 Their value can be begin, continue, end, forward hook, and backward hook.
-Each element has a beam-level attribute which ranges from 1 to 6 for eighth-note to 256th-note beams.
+Each element has a beam-level attribute which ranges from 1 to 8 for eighth-note to 1024th-note beams.

 The accidental element represents actual notated accidentals.
-Values can be sharp, flat, natural, double-sharp, sharp-sharp, flat-flat, natural-sharp, natural-flat, quarter-flat, quarter-sharp, three-quarters-flat, and three-quarters-sharp.
+The most common values are sharp, flat, natural, double-sharp, and flat-flat.
+Many microtonal accidental values are also available.
 An accidental element has optional courtesy and editorial attributes to indicate courtesy and editorial accidentals.
 The bracket, parentheses, and size attributes offer more precise visual representations for these types of accidentals.

 Many additional elements can be associated with a note.
 In MusicXML, these are collected under the notations object.
 Tied notes, slurs, tuplets, fermatas, and arpeggios are represented by top-level children of the notations element.
 Dynamics, ornaments, articulations, and technical indications specific to particular instruments are also top-level children of the notations element.
 A staccato mark would then be placed within the articulations element.
 The tied element represents the visual part of a tie, and the tuplet element represents the visual part of a tuplet.
 The tie element affects the sound, and the time-modification affects placement, but the tied and tuplet elements indicate that there is something to see on the score indicating the tie or tuplet.
 (With ties, the two nearly always go together, but with tuplets this is not the case.)
 The second E-flat in measure 3 of the voice part, which is the end of a tie and start of a tuplet, is represented as: